 Phone number: (800) 364-6445

 Should I contact or pay North American Recovery?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like North American Recovery for millions of clients nationwide.
+The most effective way to deal with North American Recovery is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like North American Recovery on behalf of their clients.

 Will North American Recovery sue me or garnish my wages?